sarangBuzzyBrains/odata-v4-mongodb/README.md

 ### Supported $filter expressions

-The [OData v4 Parser](https://www.npmjs.com/package/odata-v4-parser) layer supports 100% of the specification.
+The [@odata/parser](https://github.com/Soontao/odata-v4-parser) layer supports 100% of the specification.
 The Connector is supporting basic MongoDB queries.

 *We are into creating a comprehensive feature availability chart for V1 release*